-Step 3: Gather Your Materials
+Step 3: Gather ACT Prep Materials

-#1: Prep Books
+#1: ACT Prep Books

 Use our guide to the best ACT prep books on the market as a starting point for building your ACT prep book arsenal.
 These prep books contain practice problems, tests, and the content information you'll need to fix your weaknesses and get a 32 on the ACT.

-#2: Test Accesssories
+#2: Test Accessories

-It might seem like a small thing, but getting used to using a (ACT-approved) watch to time yourself can help you save time on the test.
-Plus, if you aren't used to telling time on a watch (as opposed to a cellphone), it's better that you get used to doing so before a high-stress situation like a standardized test.
+It might seem trivial, but getting used to using a (ACT-approved) watch to time yourself can help you save time on the test.
+Plus, if you aren't used to telling time on a watch (as opposed to a cell phone), it's better that you get used to doing so before a high-stress situation like a standardized test.

-#3: Our Free Online Resources
+#3: Our Free Online ACT Resources

-We also strongly recommend reading through this article by our resident perfect scorer to get yourself in the right mindset for a 32 or higher.
-Even if you're not trying to get a 36, you need to use these principles to improve your score, especially in such a short timeframe.
+We also strongly recommend reading our article on how to get a perfect 36 on the ACT, written by our resident perfect scorer; this guide will help put you in the right mindset for a 32 or higher.
+Even if you're not trying to get a 36, you'll need to use these principles to improve your ACT score, especially in such a short time frame.

-#4: Free and Official Practice Tests
+#4: Free and Official ACT Practice Tests

 Sitting down and taking realistic, full-length ACT practice tests is key to preparing for the ACT.
 Not only will it familiarize you with the test format, but it'll also help you pinpoint your weaknesses and work on them, as well as give you an idea of how your studying is going.
-Use our collection of free and official ACT practice tests here to get started.
+Use our collection of free and official ACT practice tests to get started.

-Overall Advice As You Begin Studying
+General Advice as You Begin Studying for the ACT

 #1: Always Guess

-#2: Use Process of Elimination
+#2: Use the Process of Elimination